Dumbarton Oaks Park

 About the Location

-In 1940, the owners of Dumbarton Oaks donated the park to the National Park Service.
+In 1940, the estate owners donated the land to the National Park Service, making it publicly accessible.

-Dumbarton Oaks Park provides a quiet natural retreat for visitors in the midst of urban Washington, D.C.
-Its historic design and ecological restoration make it a unique public green space in the nation's capital.
+In a city known for monuments and museums, Dumbarton Oaks Park offers something different - a quiet respite from urban life.
+Its historic design and ongoing ecological restoration make it unlike any other green space in the capital.

 All Features & Facilities